Efficient Gradient Tracking Algorithms for Distributed Optimization Problems with Inexact Communication: Introduction

-While DGD based algorithms are simple to implement, they are more sensitive to heterogeneous data/functions across agents \cite{koloskova2020Unified}.
+While DGD based algorithms are simple to implement, they are sensitive to heterogeneous data/functions across agents \cite{koloskova2020Unified}.
 Noting that DGT algorithms can mitigate the impact of heterogeneous function through adding a vector to track the global gradient, Shah and Bollapragada \cite{shah2023SGT} propose a robust variant of the DGT algorithm, termed IC-GT, for distributed stochastic optimization problems, which suppress the information-sharing noise by incorporating small factors into the weight matrices of conventional DGT algorithm.
-Recognizing that the gradient tracking process can result in noise accumulation, Pu \cite{pu2020robust} proposes the Robust Push-Pull (R-Push-Pull) algorithm by tracking the cumulative global gradient rather than the global gradient.
-When the objective function is strongly convex, both IC-GT and R-Push-Pull converge linearly to a neighborhood of the optimal solution.
-For ensuring the convergence to the optimal solution, Wang and Basar \cite{wangGT2022} propose a new robust DGT based algorithm by reconstructing the cumulative gradient tracking to accommodate the decaying factors, where the almost sure convergence to the optimal solution is obtained.
-Zhao et al. \cite{zhao2023VRA} present the VRA-GT algorithm by incorporating a Variance-Reduced Aggregation (VRA) mechanism into the cumulative global gradient tracking process of the R-Push-Pull algorithm, where the convergence rate of the algorithm is established as $\mathcal{O}(k^{-1+\delta})$ for strongly convex optimization problem.
+When the objective function is strongly convex, IC-GT achieves a complexity of $\tilde{\mathcal{O}}(\epsilon^{-1})$ with stepsize $\alpha=\epsilon$.
+However, IC-GT inherits from conventional DGT the issue of noise accumulation during gradient tracking To handle the noise accumulation issue, Pu \cite{pu2020robust} proposes the Robust Push-Pull algorithm by tracking the cumulative global gradient rather than the global gradient.
+Under constant stepsize, Robust Push-Pull algorithm converges linearly to a neighborhood of the optimal solution for strongly convex optimization problems.
+To ensure convergence to the optimal solution, Wang and Basar \cite{wangGT2022} propose a new robust DGT based algorithm by reconstructing the cumulative gradient tracking to accommodate the decaying factors, where the almost sure convergence to the optimal solution is obtained.
+Zhao et al. \cite{zhao2023VRA} present the VRA-GT algorithm by incorporating a Variance-Reduced Aggregation (VRA) mechanism into the cumulative global gradient tracking process of the R-Push-Pull algorithm, which achieves the convergence rate of $\mathcal{O}(k^{-1+\delta})$ for strongly convex optimization problems.